KawaiiBone/LethalCompanyRemnants/README.md

 Body spawning:
 - To make them grabbbable with a scrap value or have them just as a prop and non interactable.
-- The scrap value of a body.
+- The minimum and maximum scrap value of a body.
 - The spawn chance of bodies.
 - The body spawn modifier in relation to the moon risk level.
 - Banning suits from being put on bodies.